gbenedetti22/cm_project2025/report/Introduction.md

 For the Master Problem of the **SVR with LBM**, the MATLAB function `quadprog` was used.
 This function is primarily designed for solving quadratic objective functions with linear terms.

-Instead, for the **general purpose SVR** the `fmincon` function was used since this function can solve non-linear problems, making it ideal for our use case.
+Instead, for the **general purpose SVR (Oracle)** we simply solved the dual function described in the following paragraphs, using a high efficiency solver.

 ## Support Vector for Regression (SVR)